Uíge

-Uíge (Wizidi or Wizi), formerly Carmona, is a provincial capital city in northwestern Angola, with a population of 322,531 (2014 census), and a municipality, with a population of 519,196 (2014 census), located in the province of the same name.
+Uíge (Wizidi or Wizi), formerly Carmona, is a provincial capital city in northwestern Angola, with a population of 636,253 (2024 census), and a municipality, with a population of 773,099 (2024 census), located in the province of the same name.
 It grew from a small market centre in 1945 to become a city in 1956.
-It is serviced by the Uíge Airport with daily flights to Luanda.
+It is served by the Uíge Airport with daily flights to Luanda.

 Name

-Uíge was renamed Vila Marechal Carmona in 1955 after the former Portuguese President Óscar Carmona, renamed simply Carmona after it became a city, but changed back to Uíge in 1975.
+Uíge was renamed Vila Marechal Carmona in 1955 after the former Portuguese President Óscar Carmona, renamed simply Carmona after it became a city.
+The name was changed back to Uíge after independence in 1975.

 History

-During Portuguese occupation it was a major center for coffee production in the 1950s.
-The city was the nerve center of rebel activity against Portuguese occupation.
-Consequently, the city faced frequent guerrilla war between Portuguese forces and the National Front for the Liberation of Angola (Frente Nacional de Libertação de Angola; FNLA).
+During Portuguese rule it became a major centre for coffee production in the 1950s.
+The city was the nerve centre of rebel activity against Portuguese occupation.
+Consequently, the city endured frequent guerrilla war between Portuguese forces and the National Front for the Liberation of Angola (Frente Nacional de Libertação de Angola; FNLA).

 It had the worst known ever outbreak of the Marburg virus in 2005.

 On February 10, 2017, there was a stampede at the 4 January Stadium in Uige, Angola.
 The incident caused the deaths of 17 people and injured 58 others.